-While on academic dismissal, you may not continue your

-studies at Pacific Union College.
+While on academic dismissal, you may not continue your studies at Pacific Union College.
 You may apply for readmission to PUC once you have completed at least 45 quarter hours of transferrable coursework at another accredited college or university and are able to demonstrate the following:

 - 1. A minimum GPA of at least 2.3 on the most recent 45 quarter hours of coursework. - 2.
-A minimum cumulative college transfer GPA of 2.0

-If you are readmitted to Pacific Union College following academic dismissal, you will be required to meet regularly with an assigned Academic Mentor and your academic performance will be evaluated after each subsequent quarter.
+A minimum cumulative college transfer GPA of 2.0 demic dismissal, you will be required to meet regularly with an assigned Academic Mentor and your academic performance will be evaluated after each subsequent quarter.
 You must earn a GPA of at least 2.0 each quarter of your enrollment at Pacific Union College, otherwise you will be placed on permanent academic dismissal.